sinkaroid/jigoku/README.md

 <img src="https://cdn.discordapp.com/attachments/1046495201176334467/1049089263247032370/jigoku_flow_1.png" width="800" alt="jigoku">

-No more tampermonkey hacks, no more opening a fuckton of tabs, no more spliting your note between r34, gelbooru, e621 or anything else.
+No more tampermonkey hacks, no more opening a fuckton of tabs, no more spliting your note between danbooru, gelbooru, r34 or anything else.
 Just one command through single file, this tools will adapt.

 Jigoku apply connection retry on failed, every your network changes or something else, It will keep waiting.